 If you’re planning to only have children when you’re older, knowing how your age may affect your fertility can help you make better informed decisions.

 The quality of each woman’s eggs decreases with age.
 So after a peak age for ability to conceive (make a baby) in your early 20s, then comes a slow decline at first, followed by a quick descent from the age of 35, which then gets even faster over the age of 40.
+We recommend that you take a womens fertility test as soon as you start thinking about trying to conceive.

 Age matters for men too.
 From 40 years onwards your fertility begins to decline as the quality of your sperm decreases and with it the ability to conceive.